Ekim-Yurtsever/DeepTL-Lane-Change-Classification/README.md

 PLEASE NOTE: Install in a fresh python 3.6 environment with the above commands.
 If you use different versions of keras or tensorflow-GPU, the trained models will either not work or give false results!!
 The trained models will only work with the specific tensorflow-gpu version that I used to train the networks with our data (the data is not open access).
 I will add CPU models later.
 If you don't get the aformentioned result, please check the dependencies and compare them to the requirements.txt file.

+## Hardware requirements

+The following GPU-enabled devices are supported:

+    NVIDIA® GPU card with CUDA® Compute Capability 3.5 or higher.
+See the list of CUDA-enabled GPU cards.

+Please check https://www.tensorflow.org/install/gpu for installing the neccessary drivers.

 ## Prediction example:

 1- Extract the contents of lc_samples_50frames.tar.gz in data/input.
 The folder structure after extraction should look like the following: